ponderingm/ComfyUI-Gemini/README.md

 - **model (CHOICE)**:
   - Selects the Gemini model to use.
   - Options:
-    - `gemini-1.5-flash-002`: Old version of the fast and free model.
+    - `gemini-2.0-flash-lite-001`: Old version of the **very** fast and free model.
-    - `gemini-2.0-flash-001`: New version of the free and even better model.
+    - `gemini-2.0-flash-001`: Old version of the fast and free model.
+    - `gemini-2.5-flash`: Latest stable version of the fast and free model.
-    - `gemini-1.5-pro-002`: Pro model with advanced capabilities.
+    - `gemini-2.5-pro`: Latest stable **Pro** model with advanced capabilities.
 - **api_key (STRING, Optional)**:
   - Your Gemini API key.
   - Recommended to set via environment variable.